Trusted WordPress tutorials, when you need them most.

 Administrator

-5. Barry Richardson says
+6. Barry Richardson

-A plugin developer told me that you cannot have a WordPress blog without a database prefix.
-This is very confusing because I have had an active WordPress blog for 5 years – and it has no database prefix.
-So, can you have a WordPress site without a database prefix?
+A plugin developer told me that you cannot have a Wordpress blog without a database prefix.
+This is very confusing because I have had an active Wordpress blog for 5 years – and it has no database prefix.
+So, can you have a Wordpress site without a database prefix?

-• WPBeginner Support says
+• WPBeginner Support

 WordPress has a database prefix by default without you needing to make any changes, this is a way to customize the prefix.